 - Massage – A knowledgable massage therapist can be helpful with neck pain as well.
 I was never helped much by having my trigger points released, but I know others that were.
 Drinking lots of water before and after massage is also key.

 - T.E.N.S.
-Unit – This is a Trancutaneous Electrical Nerve Stimulation Unit.
+Unit – This is a Transcutaneous Electrical Nerve Stimulation Unit.
 There are a couple of theories for how these actually work to relieve pain.
-This is an option used in conjunction with physical therapy.
+This is an option that can be used in conjunction with physical therapy.

 - NSAIDs or Steroids – Your doctor may recommend a short course of NSAIDs or steroids to help relieve your pain.
-If you have chronic migraine and you are concerned about rebound, please read this blog.
+Our article can help if you are wondering about how to get rid of rebound headaches.

 - Pure Enrichment Neck & Shoulder Heating Pad – A good heating pad can be a life saver when it comes to neck pain.
 This one is plush and doesn’t pill.
 It can wrap around your head and is wonderfully comfortable.